 Director of Development & Marketing

 Mari Considine is the Director of Development for Robins’ Nest.
 She rejoined the team in 2016, having previously served as Director of Development from 2003-2007.
-Mari leads and manages all aspects of fund development and fosters relationships with individuals, foundations, and corporations to advance the Robins’ Nest mission.
+Mari leads and manages all aspects of philanthropy at Robins’ Nest and fosters relationships with the community to advance the agency’s mission.
 She is also responsible for the agency’s integrated marketing and communications efforts including digital and social media, marketing communications, public relations and advertising.
 Prior to returning to Robins’ Nest, Mari was Executive Director at Meals On Wheels Delaware in Wilmington, DE and also served as Director of the Renfrew Center Foundation in Philadelphia, PA.
 Mari has extensive experience in individual giving, corporate and foundation giving, planned giving, marketing and special events.